Albert R. Meyer

 Albert Ronald da Silva Meyer (born 1941) is Hitachi America Professor emeritus of computer science at Massachusetts Institute of Technology (MIT).

 Biography

 Meyer received his PhD from Harvard University in 1972 in applied mathematics, under the supervision of Patrick C. Fischer.
 He joined the Department of Electrical Engineering and Computer Science (EECS) faculty at MIT in 1969.
 Meyer became the Hitachi America Professor of Computer Science and Engineering in 1991.
 He retired from MIT in 2016.

 Academic life

 Meyer's seminal works include Meyer & Stockmeyer (1972), which introduced the polynomial hierarchy.
-He has supervised numerous PhD students who are now famous computer scientists; these include Nancy Lynch, Leonid Levin, Jeanne Ferrante, Charles Rackoff, Larry Stockmeyer, David Harel, Joseph Halpern, and John C. Mitchell.
+He has supervised numerous PhD students who are now famous computer scientists; these include Nancy Lynch, Leonid Levin, Jeanne Ferrante, Charles Rackoff, Larry Stockmeyer, David Harel, Joseph Halpern, John C. Mitchell, and Val Tannen.
 He was the editor-in-chief of the international computer science journal Information and Computation from 1981 until 2020.

 Awards

 He has been a Fellow of the American Academy of Arts and Sciences (AAAS) since 1987, and he was inducted as a Fellow of the Association for Computing Machinery (ACM) in 2000.